 Kennewick Man also known as The Ancient One is one of the earliest skeletons found in the Americas and dates to ca. 9,000 years ago, at the end of the Pleistocene and the beginning of the Holocene.
-Kennewick Man, like so many other remarkable finds was found accidentally.
-Two college students found the skeletal remains while wading in the Columbia River in Washington on Army Corps of Engineer land (federal property) during a boat race.
+Kennewick Man, like so many other remarkable finds, was found accidentally.
+Two college students found the skeletal remains while wading in the Columbia River in Washington on Army Corps of Engineers land (federal property) during a boat race.
 Thinking it was a forensic case, they called in the authorities.
 At first, it was thought to be an early European explorer given the skull morphology.
 The radiocarbon date, however, sparked a controversy that is still raging today.
 The problem is who owns or who has rights to Kennewick Man’s remains?
 Is Kennewick Man a person or a thing?
 Some scientists argued that Kennewick man is a thing to be studied.
 Some tribal Nations, on the other hand, argued that Kennewick Man is a person, who required a proper burial.

-Legislation called NAGPRA or Native American Graves Protection and Repatriation Act of 1990 stipulates that human remains and other culturally important items found on federal lands should be repatriated or returned to tribes that can demonstrate cultural affiliation.
+The legislation called NAGPRA or Native American Graves Protection and Repatriation Act of 1990 stipulates that human remains and other culturally important items found on federal lands should be repatriated or returned to tribes that can demonstrate cultural affiliation.
 Most repatriations are non-controversial, and there is a clear link between ancient remains and modern people.
 With Kennewick Man, the link from past to present was so distant that scientists who wanted to study the remains questioned whether he should be repatriated and reburied.
 In addition, some suggested that Kennewick Man’s cranial morphology resembled Europeans more than Native Americans.
 You can see how this debate had similarities to the Folsom site debate, where Hrlicka did not think Native Americans had been in the New World for very long.
 In 2015, a genetic analysis of Kennewick Man—comparing his SNPs to worldwide populations—revealed he was more similar to Native Americans (both North and South) than any other modern population.
 Kennewick Man’s mtDNA haplogroup (X2A) is found almost exclusively in Native Americans.
-(Haplogroup X, from which X2A is derived in found in the Americas, Europe, the Middle East, and Africa).
+(Haplogroup X, from which X2A is derived is found in the Americas, Europe, the Middle East, and Africa).
 This case also illustrates how attempts to place Kennewick Man into a category based on morphology were flawed as racial categories are also often flawed.
 In 2017, Kennewick Man was reburied in an undisclosed location on the Columbia Plateau by Native tribes.

 The discussion over whether bodies are objects or people also applies to the exhibition of modern people, like the Bodies exhibit in which humans bodies are preserved and displayed in terms of different systems (digestive, skeletal, muscular).
-The bodies, which are Chinese in origin, have no clear provenance, and may come from executed prisoners.
-Some have called for a ban on the exhibit and a burial of the bodies.
+The bodies, which are Chinese in origin, have no clear provenance and may come from executed prisoners.
+Some have called for a ban on the exhibit and burial of the bodies.

 Food for a Growing Planet

 We have learned about foraging, horticulture, pastoralism, and agriculture, along with the concept of intensification.
 Today there are around 7 billion people on the planet and we expect to hit 9 billion by 2050.
 How will we feed everyone?
 Technically, there is enough food to feed the world’s population, but the food is often wasted, fed to animals, converted to biofuel, or is not affordable by the people that need it most.
 Food prices are a major component of the problem.
-Prices have skyrocketed as a result of climate change, increasing oil prices, ethanol fuel, rise of the middle class and demand for better foods in places like China.
+Prices have skyrocketed as a result of climate change, increasing oil prices, ethanol fuel, the rise of the middle class, and demand for better foods in places like China.
 People in poorer countries spend nearly 70 percent of their income on food alone.
 Given these factors, there is concern that a global food crisis will emerge by 2050.
-Scientists estimate that as much as 50 percent more food will be required by that time in order to feed the world.
+Scientists estimate that as much as 50 percent more food will be required by that time to feed the world.

 Geographer Evan Fraser lays out four different actions that can be taken to avoid a global food crisis.
 First, technology could help the impending global food crisis by providing Africa with materials for modern farming—seeds, fertilizers, and equipment— to maximize its food potential.
-This effort would have to play out at the local level with farmers and scientists working together, necessitating deep understanding of local practices and cultures.
+This effort would have to play out at the local level with farmers and scientists working together, necessitating a deep understanding of local practices and cultures.
 Secondly, small farms around urban areas would provide a buffer in case world markets fail.
 Third, food aid organizations must have stockpiles of food and a plan of distribution when food shortages arise.
-Finally, Fraser argues that governmental regulation is needed in order to promote and ensure sustainable farming.
+Finally, Fraser argues that governmental regulation is needed to promote and ensure sustainable farming.

 Sara Menker, CEO of Gro Intelligence, suggests that the crisis could happen much sooner than 2050.
 She predicts that by 2027 there will be a deficit of 214 trillion calories, an outcome of catastrophic proportions.
 She explains that some countries like the United States produce more food than they consume.
 South American countries like Brazil have flipped from being food importers to producers, at the loss of rainforest.
-Other regions, like China and Africa, are importers of food, and will be hit hardest by a global food crisis.
-Menker argues that commercialization of agriculture—intensification—in Africa could tip the balance back, making Africa a net producer that can sustain itself and provide food to food importers.
+Other regions, like China and Africa, are importers of food and will be hit hardest by a global food crisis.
+Menker argues that the commercialization of agriculture—intensification—in Africa could tip the balance back, making Africa a net producer that can sustain itself and provide food to food importers.